What is yeast?

 Yeast is one of the earliest domesticated organisms.
 Saccharomyces cerevisiae is the most commercially significant species that has been used by humans to produce bread, wine and beer for hundreds if not thousands of years3.

-Yeasts are non-pathogenic and are very easy to work with (4).
-Yeasts can be grown in chemical defined media both in liquid culture and on solid agar.
+Yeasts are non-pathogenic and are very easy to work with4.
+Yeasts can be grown in chemical-defined media both in liquid culture and on solid agar.
 Both Saccharomyces cerevisiae and Schizosaccharomyces pombe can grow optimally at 30°C with an average doubling time of 90 – 120 minutes.
-However, they also have the ability to grow at temperature as low as 16°C and as high as 42°C. In between usage, yeast can be stored in 10% glycerol at -80°C freezer for years.
+However, they also can grow at temperatures as low as 16°C and as high as 42°C. In between usage, yeast can be stored in 10% glycerol at -80°C freezer for years.

 When nutrients are abundant, yeasts propagate using asexual reproduction.
 For S. cerevisiae, this is done via budding, where the daughter cell originates as a small bud on the mother cell and continues to grow until the daughter separates from the mother.
 This is why S. cerevisiae is commonly known as budding yeast.

-Because many basic cellular mechanisms are conserved between yeasts and humans, yeast has been an important model organism to study genes, proteins, and pathways that govern human health (6).
+Because many basic cellular mechanisms are conserved between yeasts and humans, yeast has been an important model organism for studying genes, proteins, and pathways that govern human health6.
 It is also widely researched in the biofuel industries for its ability to convert sugar into alcohol.
 The most commonly used yeast species in research are S. cerevisiae and S. pombe.

 Since the genome became available, many powerful techniques have been developed in S. cerevisiae to study eukaryotic cell biology.
-Examples of these techniques include tetrad analysis (link), Synthetic Genetic Array (SGA) analysis (link), and Yeast two-hybrid (Y2H) analysis (link).
+Examples of these techniques include tetrad analysis, Synthetic Genetic Array (SGA) analysis, and Yeast two-hybrid (Y2H) analysis.